 Many middle and high school teachers are required to teach the Holocaust to their students and don’t know where to begin.
 Some may even find the subject matter intimidating.
-With its program, How to Teach the Holocaust, the New Jersey State Bar Foundation provides guidance on tackling this sensitive topic.
+With its program, How to Teach the Holocaust, the New Jersey State Bar Foundation in partnership with the Anti-Defamation League, provides guidance on tackling this sensitive topic.

-Registration links will be released two months prior to training dates.
-To be the first to learn about upcoming trainings, sign up for our educator email list here.
+PLEASE NOTE: Registration links will be released approximately two months prior to training dates.
+To be the first to learn about upcoming trainings, sign up for our educator email list.

 NJSBF “NO SHOW” POLICY